-Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute, Ariana Madix And Tom Sandoval On Signing It
+Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute: Ariana Madix And Tom Sandoval Deny Signing It

 — Give Them Lala (@lala_kent) January 17, 2017

-Another person denying the non-disclosure agreement claim is Ariana Madix and Tom Sandoval.
-During Ariana and Tom’s appearance on Andy Cohen’s talk show Watch What Happens Live on Monday night, Andy asked them a lot of questions about Lala’s boyfriend and James’ non-disclosure agreement claim.
+Two other people denying the non-disclosure agreement claim are Ariana Madix and Tom Sandoval.
+During Ariana and Tom’s appearance on Andy Cohen’s talk show, Watch What Happens Live, on Monday night, Andy asked them a lot of questions about Lala’s boyfriend and James’ non-disclosure agreement claim.
 Ariana and Tom said that they have never met Lala’s boyfriend.
-Asked if they can confirm or deny that Lala’s boyfriend is married, Ariana said that they really can’t.
+Asked if they can confirm or deny that Lala’s boyfriend is married, Ariana said that they really couldn’t.

 “No, not really.
-Not really”
+Not really.”

 It’s #WWHL with @TomSandoval1 & @ariana252525! #PumpRules